-In compliance with continuing education requirements, all presenters must disclose any financial or other associations with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters as well as any use of unlabeled product(s) or product(s) under investigational use.
+In compliance with continuing education requirements, all planners and presenters must disclose all financial relationships, in any amount, with ineligible companies during the previous 24 months as well as any use of unlabeled product(s) or products under investigational use.

-Content will not include any discussion of the unlabeled use of a product or a product under investigational use
+Content will not include any discussion of the unlabeled use of a product or a product under investigational use.

-CDC did not accept commercial support for this continuing education activity.
+CDC did not accept financial or in-kind support from ineligible companies for this continuing education activity.